 The next day, my parents took me to the specialist appointment and my mom went in with me to the u/s.
-On the screen, we were shocked to see no mass, nothing but a healthy, bouncing around baby with a very strong heartbeat.
+On the screen, we were shocked to see no mass, nothing but a healthy, bouncing-around baby with a very strong heartbeat.
 That mass was COMPLETELY gone.
-The specialist was confused as he gazed at the other u/s’s previously taken.
+The specialist was confused as he gazed at the other u/s previously taken.
 He said that he has not seen anything like this!

-He also said, had I just came to him without him ever seeing my previous u/s’s or knowing my history, he would have thought this to be a perfect pregnancy.
+He also said, had I just come to him without him ever seeing my previous u/s or knowing my history, he would have thought this to be a perfect pregnancy.
 The BEST news I have heard throughout this whole pregnancy so far!!!

-Me and my mom ran out and told my dad, we were all in tears!
+I and my mom ran out and told my dad, we were all in tears!
 On the way home I called my whole family and told them all the wonderful news, “I am pregnant!”
 I could finally say it and mean it!!
-I was 12.5 weeks pregnant and now could look forward to 28 more wonderful weeks until I got to meet my “little Miracle”
+I was 12.5 weeks pregnant and now could look forward to 28 more wonderful weeks until I got to meet my “little Miracle baby“.

 I gave birth to Presley Ann on November 30th, 2007.
 She decided to make her appearance three weeks early!
 She came naturally, well with the help of an epidural, and is PERFECT in every way!!

-We thank God every day for our little miracle and her brother and she are best friends!!
+We thank God every day for our little miracle girl!
+Her brother and she are best friends!!

 I wanted to share my story and tell EVERY mommy out there, that even though the u/s shows you nothing, try try again.
 Listen to your body, no one knows it better than YOU do.
 If you doubt what the doctors say, get a second opinion!!